-Head to the Selous or Ruaha reserves in southern Tanzania for a never-to-be-forgotten fly camping safari under the stars.
+Head to the Selous or Ruaha reserves in southern Tanzania for a never-to-be-forgotten fly camping safari under the stars – one of Tanzania’s best safari experiences.
 Walk from your lodge to a private fly camp in the heart of the African bush where you’ll sleep with only a mosquito net between yourself and the wilderness.

 Our wooden terrace was shaded by a thatched roof and filled with sumptuous sofas.
 It was the perfect spot to relax with a cup of tea while leafing through the camp library’s reference books, or socialise with fellow guests around the bar.
 On warm days, we lazed beside the pool like basking crocodile.
 It was the quintessence of luxury in the wilds.

 But, comfortable as our lodge was, both my partner and I wanted to experience the thrill of a safari under the stars.
 So, one golden afternoon we tore ourselves away from camp and set off on foot with a game guide and armed scout, bound for a night of fly camping.

 We ambled among corpulent baobabs and tall, spindly palm trees, and along wide, sandy rivers.
 Led by our knowledgeable guide, Jonas, the walk became an education in the lives of the smaller animals, as well as the birdlife, insects, flora and fauna.

 Jonas told us about the medicinal properties of some of the indigenous plants.
 He also taught us a few of the myriad bird calls, and showed us how to identify fresh tracks … which brought with it a sense of expectation and suspense.
 Could those fresh lion prints mean a close encounter around the next bend?!